 “But if you can do anything, take pity on us and help us.”

 23 “‘If you can’?” said Jesus.
 “Everything is possible for one who believes.”

 24 Immediately the boy’s father exclaimed, “I do believe; help me overcome my unbelief!”

 Maybe you’ve had those moments like me when I feel as if life has come to an impasse and I know that with God all things are possible… but I am left with doubt.
 So, out of my faith-doubt, I cry out to God just as that father did.
 “Lord, I believe; help me overcome my unbelief!”
 I believe and I doubt.

 But this whole even if he doesn’t takes my faith to a whole different level.
-It is a choice that recognizes that even if God doesn’t do what I know that God is able to do… that I will choose Him.
+It is a choice that recognizes that even if God doesn’t do what I know that God is able to do… even if God doesn’t do what I want… that I will choose Him.
 I won’t seek another way around.
 I won’t abandon God.
 Even if he doesn’t I will still love and choose to be faithful to him.

 not my will, but yours be done